Exploring Levels Of Anxiety Or Worry

 Panic-level (panic disorders)

 Panic-level anxiety is extremely intense and debilitating, often taking the form of frequent, usually unpredictable panic attacks along with extreme fear of having them.
 Panic-level anxiety may lead to panic disorder.
-Symptoms of a panic attacks typically include a racing heart, shortness of breath, dizziness, sweating or chills, trembling, numbness or tingling in the extremities, nausea, weakness, and/or chest pains, along with a sense of impending doom and a lack of control.
-They can last anywhere from a few minutes to half an hour.
+Symptoms of a panic attack typically include a racing heart, shortness of breath, dizziness, sweating or chills, trembling, numbness or tingling in the extremities, nausea, weakness, and/or chest pains, along with a sense of impending doom and a lack of control.
+Panic attacks can last anywhere from a few minutes to half an hour.
 These sudden periods of panic can be intensely frightening, which can lead to the debilitating fear of having another panic attack (a symptom of panic disorder).

-Tips for managing anxiety
+Tips for managing different levels of anxiety (mild, moderate, severe, panic-level)

 If you’re experiencing symptoms of anxiety that are distressing or negatively impacting your functioning, relationships, school, work, and/or overall well-being, the recommended course of action is usually to consult with a mental health care provider for evaluation.
 In addition to professional treatment, such as medication or behavioral therapy, certain lifestyle adjustments may have a positive impact, such as the following.
 Be sure to consult with your doctor before making significant changes to your diet or exercise routines.